mostafa-mahmoud/djenerator/README.md

 You can add a customized values generator for a some fields in some models.
 **This will most likely be required if you are writing your own validators.**
-Writing your customized generator, can be done by adding a class to the module `{appname}.test_data`:
+Writing your customized generator, can be done by adding a class to the module `{app_name}.test_data`:
 1. Write a class with the same name as the model.
 2. For the fields to write a custom generator, write an attirbute with a matching name, with the generator as a value.